 Australia’s gum trees can guide student inquiry, dialogue and critical thinking entry for STEAM (Science Technology Engineering Arts Mathematics) as well as Law and Language.
-This three minute video - Gum tree learning: Inspiring primary educators to teach with Australian eucalypts provides teacher support for the cross-cultural curriculum priority (Aboriginal and Torres Strait Islander Histories and Cultures).
-Use in the classroom and pause to focus on different elements.
+A three minute video - Gum tree learning: Inspiring primary educators to teach with Australian eucalypts produced by Merri Creek Management Committee provides teacher support for the cross-cultural curriculum priority (Aboriginal and Torres Strait Islander Histories and Cultures).
+Use it in the classroom and pause to focus on different elements.

 In 2017 Merri Creek Management Committee (MCMC) received a grant from Eucalypt Australia to run a series of professional development sessions and develop education materials so that educators could focus on the cultural and ecological values of gum trees within the Australian school curriculum.
 This film is a snapshot from the Merri Creek Catchment to promote teaching with eucalypts throughout Australia.
 We encourage educators to connect gum trees with Aboriginal and Torres Strait Islanders histories and cultures.